Here is a list of Frequently Asked Questions:

 What options are available to help a Scout pay for summer camp?

-Camperships are only available for Mount Baker Council units, for use at Fire Mountain.
-For more information on how apply for financial help through Opportunity Fund, please see our Opportunity Fund Camp Grant webpage.
+Camperships are only available for Mount Baker Council units, for use at Fire Mountain Scout Camp.
+Families can apply for financial help through Opportunity Fund online at https://www.mountbakerbsa.org/camping/opportunity-fund-camp-grants/.

 Does the Mount Baker Council provide any discounts?

 Yes!
-A Friends of Scouting discount of up to 10% can be applied to the remaining fees, depending on the unit FOS designation on April 30.
-There is also generally a discounted week during the summer camp season.
-For detailed discounts and current fees, please see the online summer camp registration page.
+A Friends of Scouting discount of up to 10% can be applied to youth fees, depending on the unit FOS designation on April 30.
+For questions regarding your unit discount level, please contact your District Executive.

 What programs do you offer for older boys?

 Fire Mountain camps offer a wide variety of programs such as climbing, sailing, black powder shooting, mountain biking, BSA Lifeguard, high and low COPE, mountain boarding, motor boating.
-For more information refer to the Leader’s Guide which is posted annually on the Fire Mountain Scout Camp web page.
+For more information refer to the Leader’s Guide which is posted online in the spring under Camp Forms.

 Our Senior Patrol Leader wasn’t able to spend much time on personal advancement during summer camp.
 Can he attend camp with another troop?